 Phil is also a racer, competing for several years in Thompson Speedway’s Limited Sportsman division.
 He is also a musician and our resident audio expert.
 In addition to Sid’s View, he’s also worked on The On Board Series and The Show.
 Phil relocated to Florida in 2020.
 He still races on the short tracks down south, and captures footage for us down there every now and then as well.
 He remains a frequent co-host on the Making Laps Podcast.

 Sid’s View has become such an elaborate production once it returned in the 2020’s that our crew expands by a few with each passing season.
-Others who’ve contributed to capturing footage for our flagship series include Heather McGrath, Phil DeCosta, Remy Michelle, Sean Foster, Nick Teto, Eric Webster, Tom Capuano and the Speedbowl Wrecker Crew.
+Others who’ve contributed to capturing footage for our flagship series include Heather McGrath, Daniel Eugene, Phil DeCosta, Remy Michelle, Sean Foster, Nick Teto, Eric Webster, Tom Capuano and the Speedbowl Wrecker Crew.
 Other who’ve also helped behind the scenes include Tiesha DiMaggio, Bob Lucas and Kenny Stuart.